 TIP: Use the Mixer menu option 'Create submix to' when setting up PDC projects.
 In this case:

-- 4.1 Select the PDC Mixer Track (from Step 3.) and use the Mixer Menu 'Create submix to' function
+- 4.1 Select the PDC Mixer Track (from Step 3.)
+AND ALL tracks EXCEPT the one that has the plugin causing the delay.

 - Testing - The two audio streams should now be in sync.
 However, the PDC setting in the hint window is reported by the plugin, so if